samiyaakhtar/diamond-rings/README.md

 # hello-bedrock
-Source repository for a test application
+Source repository for a test application for [container journey](https://github.com/samiyaakhtar/container-journey)